On The Landscape of Spoken Language Models: A Comprehensive Survey: Training Strategies

 \paragraph{Experience replay of pre-training data during post-training} To prevent the catastrophic forgetting phenomenon~\citep{Kirkpatrick2017overcoming}, reusing pre-training data during the post-training stage can help the \slm\ retain important capabilities learned during pre-training, such as the reasoning abilities of LLMs associated with text instruction-tuning~\citep{peng2024voicetextblenderaugmentinglargelanguage}.
 Another approach to prevent forgetting is to use data generated by the original text LLM during post-training~\citep{desta2}.

 \paragraph{Preference optimization} Reinforcement learning from human feedback (RLHF)~\citep{ouyang2022training} has become a key method for aligning LLM generations with human preferences.
 This method was used in Qwen2-Audio~\citep{chu2024qwen2audio} to improve the quality of responses generated by the speech-aware text LM.
-On the other hand, Align-SLM~\citep{lin2024alignslmtextlessspokenlanguage} was the first to apply this method to a pure \slm\ and used AI-generated feedback as a substitute for human evaluation to make the process more cost-efficient.
+On the other hand, Align-SLM~\citep{lin2024alignslmtextlessspokenlanguage} was the first to apply this method to a pure \slm\ and used AI-generated feedback as a substitute for human evaluation to make the process more cost-efficient, and this strategy has also proven useful in speech+text LMs as well~\cite{wu2025aligning}.
 Recently, \citet{maimon2025slamming} analyzed the performance of pure \slm\ fine-tuning using direct prefenrece optimization as a function of fine-tuning examples.